martinwamb/Arise_and_Shine/README.md

 Customers self-register via the landing page.
 Each role lands on the appropriate dashboard after login.

+### Production accounts & email delivery
+- Override the default logins by setting `ADMIN_EMAIL`/`ADMIN_PASSWORD`, `OPS_*`, `FUEL_*`, and `DRIVER_*` environment variables before starting the API.
+The server bootstraps or updates those records (including driver profile linkage) automatically.
+- Configure SMTP credentials (`SMTP_HOST`/`SMTP_PORT`/`SMTP_USER`/`SMTP_PASS` or a single `SMTP_URL`) so queued notifications are delivered to customers and internal teams.
+The admin dashboard now exposes an Email notifications panel to monitor the queue, resend failures, and confirm dispatch status.
+- Provide a live `OPENAI_API_KEY` (and optional model overrides) to unlock AI-generated briefings, insights, and the landing-page assistant.
+Trigger `/api/admin/articles/generate` from the Admin dashboard to verify the integration immediately.

 ## Protrack 365 integration guidance
 - **Geocoding**: the quote engine geocodes site locations via OpenStreetMap Nominatim by default.
 Set GEOCODER_EMAIL (and optionally GEOCODER_ENDPOINT / GEOCODER_USER_AGENT) to comply with usage policies or point at your own service.